Join the Community Read!

 - Take related classes at the college.

-Stay tuned for co-curricular events--debates, workshops, lectures, presentations, films, discussions, artist presentations, college service-learning projects, and other programming--throughout the year which expand and deepen our understanding of both the Edmonds CC Common Theme and Community Read text.
+A yearlong celebration will include co-curricular events, debates, workshops, lectures, presentations, films, discussions, artist presentations, college service-learning projects, and other programming -- which expand and deepen our understanding of both the Edmonds CC Common Theme and Community Read text.

 Scholarship Opportunity for Edmonds CC

-The Edmonds Community College Foundation sponsors two $1,300 scholarships and several smaller scholarships which will be awarded in February 2015.
+The Edmonds Community College Foundation sponsors two $1,300 scholarships (Running Start scholarship amount is $750 each), and several smaller scholarships (to be used for Spring quarter tuition) which will be awarded in March 2018.
 To apply for a scholarship, Edmonds CC students read the selected book and then create a project addressing any of the key themes of the book.
 Learn more about the Community Read Scholarship.